VoronDesign/VoronUsers/printer_mods/GadgetAngel/Cricut_Voron_Logos/README.md

 ---

-# Puropse of this repository
+# Purpose of this repository

-The purpose of this repository to share vector files that I have created for my Voron Builds.
+The purpose of this repository is to share vector files that I have created for my Voron Builds.

 ---
 ---